zlite4/bruteforce-btc-all-addresses/README.md

 * .txt https://c.gmx.com/@603860403625132729/lvnyru0WQMqTPSsZz91qzA

 If your going to use this for a project please let me know so I can try out your program!
-Also need someone to point me out to a program I can use to build a database file from text file?

 ## Donate